paranoidnela/piuio-pico-wokeIO/README.md

 Protocol information from the [PIUIO_Arduino](https://github.com/ckdur/PIUIO_Arduino/) and [piuio_clone](https://github.com/racerxdl/piuio_clone/) repositories.
 A few short snippets of code were also derived from piuio_clone, which is under the GPLv3 license but express permission has been granted by racerxdl to relicense these snippets under MIT.
 Thank you to DinsFire64 for your reverse engineering work on the LXIO!
+Thank you to sugoku for writing the brokeIO code to allow for mode switching

 ## License Notice

-All code is licensed under the MIT License unless otherwise indicated, such as the .pio files, which are under the BSD-3 license. `usb_hid_keys.h` is under public domain.
+All code is licensed under the MIT License unless otherwise indicated, `usb_hid_keys.h` is under public domain.